What is a labiaplasty and what you should know about the procedure

 • Improve the quality of life: labiaplasty can mean improvements in the quality of life of women, because they will feel better in their sexual relations, when exercising and even wearing tight clothing.

-Now that you know what labiaplasty is and what you should know about the procedure, if you think you need this surgery, make an appointment with one of our specialists who will determine if you are a candidate.
+Now that you know what labiaplasty is and what you should know about the procedure, if you think you need this surgery, book an appointment with one of our specialists who will determine if you are a candidate.
 With realistic expectations and good health you will be able to have it done.

 Dr. Miguel Fernández Calderón - Plastic Surgeon